How early is too early to get a flu shot?

-With those results, your Ohio State physician can then develop a targeted treatment.
-One particularly effective treatment is immunotherapy, which is when you are given small, controlled exposure to your allergic triggers in order to train your immune system to not overreact.
+With those results, your Ohio State allergy doctor can then develop a more targeted treatment to you.
+One particularly effective treatment is immunotherapy, which is when you are given small, controlled exposure to your allergic triggers to train your immune system to not overreact.
 Oral antihistamines, eye drops, nasal steroid sprays and decongestants are other treatment methods.
 Our allergists will work with you to meet your needs and provide you the customized care you deserve.